4lightyears/ecommerce-app/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-The current contributors to the project are:
-* Keya Gandhi
-* Ravi Kumar
-* Pradeep
-* Vinoth Raj

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)